MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-ras.md

 **Procedure:**

-1. On the computer or VM that is planned as the VPN server, and that is installed on your perimeter network, you can install Remote Access.
+1. On the computer or VM that is planned as the VPN server, and that is installed on your perimeter network, you install Remote Access.

-2. On the Remote Access server, you can configure Remote Access as a RAS Gateway VPN server.
+2. On the Remote Access server, you configure Remote Access as a RAS Gateway VPN server.

 ## Install Remote Access as a RAS Gateway VPN Server